-Hatomugi Cha: Japanese Job’s Tear Tea, Not Mugicha
+Hatomugi Cha: Japanese Job’s Tear Tea, not Mugicha

-As I wrote in the previous article, “Mugicha (麦茶)” is the Japanese word for barley tea, while the Japanese tea “Hatomugi-cha (はと麦茶)” includes the word Mugicha in its name, but it isn’t Mugicha.
+As I wrote in the previous post, Mugicha (麦茶) is the Japanese word for barley tea, while Hatomugi-cha (はと麦茶) includes the word Mugicha in its name, but it isn’t that kind.

 Hatomugicha (はと麦茶)